designerzen/InterFACE/README.md

 ## [A Smile Powered Synthesizer](https://interface.place)

 TL;DR
-A face controlled musical instrument that uses a video camera.
+A musical instrument completely controlled by your face.

 Smile to begin - click your face to change to a different instrument.